LAZARUS (Pascal) BASED GUI IBM

 There are several 360 simulators available.

-The first is Sim360C (see below) programmed using
+Mine is Sim360C (see below and to the right) programmed using

-sp1.
-Lazarus itself is also cross platform.
-This
+on XP sp1.
+Lazarus itself is also cross platform but use the 32 bit

 simulator has sundial programs for V and H dials.

-running with ASP, TCAM and TSO up, and I have logged on to its
+with ASP, TCAM and TSO, and I have logged on to its TSO, it does work.

 BUT for the truly brave at heart....